 I also contribute research towards briefs, proposals, and statements for the delegation.
 Recently, I’ve developed country profiles and contributed to writing parts of the Ambassador’s speeches relating to sustainable development, climate financing, women’s rights, and issues relating to human rights in Afghanistan.

 Definitely, the Master of Human Rights developed my skills in reporting, analyzing and advocating on issues to do with political, socio-economic and humanitarian issues.

-I have used these skills throughout my internship at the Permanent Mission of Afghanistan when writing reports for the capital, researching states interests for the Ambassador and developing talking points on humanitarian issues in Afghanistan for the diplomats at the Mission.
+I have used these skills throughout my Social Justice Placement program at the Permanent Mission of Afghanistan when writing reports for the capital, researching states interests for the Ambassador and developing talking points on humanitarian issues in Afghanistan for the diplomats at the Mission.

 University enabled me to become a fast and adaptable learner, able to confidently express my opinion and negotiate complex ideas.
 These skills are vital in diplomacy.

 The degree also provided me with a foundational understanding of the structures of the United Nations and the major international human rights instruments, mechanisms, charters and treaties used in protecting people’s rights.

 My proudest moments include coordinating highlevel meetings for the Permanent Mission of Afghanistan, in particular the side-event “Women and Sustainable Development: Achievements, Opportunities and Challenges”.

 I also had the opportunity to escort Afghanistan’s Deputy Minister for Education, Ms Mateen, around various NYC schools to meet with the State Education Department of New York and discuss curriculum development and teacher training to consider how Afghanistan’s educational system can be improved.